binbingzhao/Machine-Learning---Apache-Spark-with-Python-/README.md

 # Machine_Learning-Apache_Spark_with_Python
 ## PySpark | Linear Regression &amp; Decision Tree

-- Building LR and DT Models and with PySpark and MLlib
+- Building LR and DT Models with PySpark and MLlib
-- Linear Regression Ploting
+- Linear Regression Plotting

 # Packages used:
 - from pyspark import SparkConf, SparkContext